Contents

 alembic merge -m "merge feature_x and feature_y" <rev1> <rev2>

 This creates a merge migration with down_revision = (<rev1>, <rev2>) and empty upgrade()/downgrade() functions.
-The merge migration simply tells Alembic that both branches must be applied before anything that comes after.
+The merge migration just tells Alembic that both branches must run before anything that comes after.

 Preventing Branch Conflicts in CI

-A practical prevention strategy is to add a CI check that runs alembic heads and fails if more than one head exists.
-This forces developers to merge branches before merging their pull request:
+A simple way to stop this is to add a CI check that runs alembic heads and fails if more than one head exists.
+This forces developers to merge branches before they merge their pull request:

 #!/bin/bash